Sewer plant the main topic at Morro Bay election forum

 Morro Bay’s sewer and water reclamation project dominated a two-hour debate Monday among the six candidates running for mayor and two open City Council seats in Nov.
 8 general election.

-The debate was cordial, but mayor candidate Tina Metzger, a planning consultant, openly criticized incumbent Mayor Jamie Irons on several occasions.
-She said Irons’ ineptitude was her main motivation for running for the office.
+The debate was cordial, but mayoral candidate Tina Metzger, a planning consultant, openly criticized incumbent mayor Jamie Irons on several occasions.
+She said what she called Irons’ ineptitude was her main motivation for running for the office.

 “I have been deeply concerned about the lack of effective leadership by our current mayor,” she said in her opening remarks.
 “Morro Bay needs new leadership.”